The Army National Guard GED Plus Program was operational from 2006 through 2013, and it doesn’t exist in this form anymore.

 GED students looking to enroll in the program needed to attain at least a score of 31 on this Armed Forces Qualification Test and meet enlistment requirements.

-Those who qualified, entered a 15- to 22-days long program, based on their test scores prior to enlisting.
+Those who qualified entered a 15- to 22-day-long program based on their test scores prior to enlisting.
 The program included academic preparation and basic military combat training.

 The program gave many students that quit high school prematurely another chance to move forward positively with their lives.
 Check here for more information about the ASVAB test.

 After completing their National Guard training, many students went on to college to continue their education and pursue college degrees.
-If you want to learn more about joining the Air Force with a GED, click on the link.
+If you want to learn more about joining the Air Force with a GED, check here.

 Students of the Army GED Plus Program had little time for distraction.
 The rigorous program was not only geared toward preparing students to pass the four GED subject tests but also toward basic combat training.

 The students started out early every day, had no time for any distractions, and their days were full of education, physical training, and, of course, mentoring by the ever-present Army drill sergeant.

 It is the role of drill sergeants not only to instill attention to detail and discipline but also to provide motivation.
 A drill sergeant oversees the students all the time when they’re out of the classroom.